geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 Yeah.

 ##### **Chenyu** [[00:25:15](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1515)]
-I want it to be usable and decently fast on AMD MatMall.
+I want it to be usable and decently fast on AMD matmul.

 ##### **Nimlgen** [[00:25:18](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1518)]
 Like if I was using this to iterate on that.